Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 It's happening.

-If he raises taxes before or after that, and he's going the way you've got to understand the way liberals look at things.
+If he raises taxes before or after that, and he's going, the way you've got to understand the way liberals look at things.

-Folks, do you understand?
+Folks, do you understand a $700 billion bailout?

 We have a $300 billion additional stimulus package that Reed and Pelosi want for infrastructure to build roads and to build bridges and to go out and hire workers to build the woods and to build the bridges.

-Once this is all calculated, once they come to you, and you're right out there, Paul, there'll be this giant sob story press conference, all the steps that we had to take to protect the economy from the Bush years from the Bush disaster.
+Now, I guarantee the way liberals look at things, once this is all calculated, once they come to you, and you're right out there, Paul, there'll be this giant sob story press conference, all the steps that we had to take to protect the economy from the Bush years, from the Bush disaster.

 You understand?

-See, this I hope some of you people get your taxes raised.
+See, this, I hope some of you people get your taxes raised.

 We warned you.